tibetan-nlp/soas-lexicons/README.md

 # soas-lexicons
-Lexicons that have arisen through the project Tibetan in Digital Communication
+This projects hosts lexicons that arose through the project Tibetan in Digital Communication.
+Further information is available from our [SOAS web page](https://www.soas.ac.uk/cia/tibetanstudies/tibetan-in-digital-communications/corpora-and-lexicon/).